SioKCronin/website/content/_index.md

-One of the greatest joys in my life has been the cultivation of a robust and dynamic intellectual garden that bares the traces of my passions, values, ponderings, and dialogues many bright folks.
+One of the greatest joys in my life has been the cultivation of a robust and dynamic intellectual garden that bares the traces of my passions, values, ponderings, and dialogues with many bright folks.
 This site is my attempt to document my favorite paths through that garden.
 Drop me a line, and let's nerd out!